 The Snyder Act or “Indian Citizenship Act” was approved on June 2, 1924, granting Native Americans born in the United States full U.S. citizenship.
 At the time many Native Americans were still denied voting rights by individual state or local laws.

 The Great Depression begins.
 The tribe, like most of the country, improvised to survive.

 Indian Reorganization Act.
 Opposed by those tribal members favoring a “Chief” concept of government.
-A business committee formed in mid-1930s.
+A business committee formed in the mid-1930s.

 World War II begins.
 Many more tribal members serve honorably in the war.
 Over 250 Indians from the four reservations in Kansas enlisted.
-Laverne “Sas weh” Thomas died March 3, 1945 at Iwo Jima and George “Wamego” Wamego died in France.
+Laverne “Sas weh” Thomas died March 3, 1945, at Iwo Jima and George “Wamego” Wamego died in France.

 Indian Claims Commission formed, marking the beginning of Minnie Evans’ leadership.